Inventory of Elizabeth I: Jewels as gifts

 Elizabeth received gifts of jewels from courtiers at New Year, and from diplomats.
 Lady Mary Sidney gave Elizabeth a pelican jewel as a New Year's Day gift in 1573, possibly as a reproach for Elizabeth's perceived ingratitude for nursing her in 1562 when she had smallpox and Sybil Penn died.
 Elizabeth soon gave the pelican brooch to Sidney's sister, the Countess of Huntingdon.
 Lady Stafford gave Elizabeth another gold pelican jewel in 1580, and two other pelican jewels appear in the inventories.
 At the Union of the Crowns, a "jewell of golde like a Pellican garnished with diamondes of sondrie sortes and bigness, under her feete three rubies and a triangle diamond" was issued to Sir George Home for James VI and I.

 In January 1585 Catherine Howard, Countess of Nottingham gave her "a jewel of gold being a dolphin fully garnished with sparks of ruby with a personage upon his back having a lute in his hand", a representation of the classical myth of Arion.
 Ambrose Dudley, 3rd Earl of Warwick gave her a jewel in the form of bay leaves with roses, a spider and a bee, in 1572.
 The Spanish ambassador, Guerau de Espés, noted that in January 1571 the Earl of Leicester gave Elizabeth a jewel that was recognised to refer to Mary, Queen of Scots.
 An enamelled scene depicted Elizabeth enthroned with a queen in chains, and France and Spain submerged by waves as Neptune bowed to Elizabeth.
 For Espés, this device was typical of English boasting and bravado and was a warning for caution and the need to take advantage of opportunity and artifice for the preservation of Spanish power.

 Elizabeth was given jewels during country house entertainments staged during her progresses.
 At the Ryecote Entertainment, the gifts represented the military activities of the sons of Sir Henry Norris.
 At the Harefield Entertainment in August 1602 Elizabeth was presented with a diamond feather (or heart) and an anchor.
 The two jewels were said to be worth £600 and £1000.
 When Christopher Hatton was unable to join her on a progress, he gave her a jewel featuring a bagpipe, which she wore on her ruff.
 This was an allusion to shepherds and sheep, Elizabeth's nickname for Hatton was "her mutton", as she herself explained to Sir Robert Cecil.

+Elizabeth gave jewels to favoured courtiers, and sometimes to adventurers.
+In March 1583, she sent Humphrey Gilbert, who was about to set sail, as a token of her favour a jewel set with diamonds featuring a queen holding an anchor.